 - Proposal development

-- Qualitative and quantitative analysis
+- Qualitative and quantitative data collection and analysis

-- Aggregation, cleaning and management of large linked datasets
+- Aggregation, cleaning and management of large, linked datasets

 - Strong relationships with health systems, clinics and community-based organizations